Pelorus Bridge Activities Attractions Travel Guide Weather

 9. Private tour and tasting at Clos Henri Vineyard

 Clos Henri is a wine estate meticulously built and naturally operated by the legendary Sancerre wine growing family of Henri Bourgeois, nestled beneath the southern foothills of Marlborough's Wairau Valley.
 Clos Henri makes textured and graceful wines, capturing the powerful Marlborough character with the goal of revealing the individuality of the Clos Henri terroir and a true feeling of place in the wines, combining 10 generations of winegrowing know-how from the Bourgeois family.
-Coming on this family friendly tour will give you a new appreciation for fine wine.
+Coming on this family-friendly tour will give you a new appreciation for fine wine.

 Tirohanga Track